AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 # Overloaded record fields: a modest proposal

 This is an attempt to redesign and clarify the design of the [OverloadedRecordFields](records/overloaded-record-fields) extension, in order to develop a plan for implementation.
-It has benefited from the extensive discussion surrounding [Nikita Vokov's record library](records/volkov).
+It has benefited from the extensive discussion surrounding [Nikita Volkov's record library](records/volkov).
 The following design choices are not set in stone, but are intended as a concrete proposal for further discussion.
 For reference, here is the [previous design](records/overloaded-record-fields/design).

 ## Design choice 1: use existing Haskell records